● Active Updated: 2026-03 Verified: 2026-03 ID: segment.skidata.city

 Example signals: complex multi-entry facilities, guidance/signage + sensors, LPR cameras, payment mix, and operational scale.
 (Not a municipal on-street case; relevant as a high-throughput facility operations and hub-adjacent reference.)

-Common Confusions
+SKIDATA City Parking: Common Confusions

 Often Confused With City traffic signal control systems; full MaaS trip-planning apps; public transport operations; generic "smart city" IoT platforms without operational enforcement and payment workflows; single-app-only parking ecosystems

-Related Segments Operator, Airport
+Related Segments Parking Operator, Airport Parking

 Parent Entity SKIDATA GmbH